-The Specialist in Education degree program is designed to produce teachers who
+The Education Specialist degree program is designed to produce teachers who

-- 1. are committed to pupils and their learning. - 2. know the subjects they teach and how to teach those subjects to pupils. - 3. are responsible for managing and monitoring pupil learning. - 4. think systematically about their practice and learn from experience. - 5. are members of learning communities.
+- 1. are committed to pupils and their learning. - 2. know the subjects they teach and how to teach those subjects to pupils.

+- 3. are responsible for managing and monitoring pupil learning. - 4. think systematically about their practice and learn from experience. - 5. are members of learning communities.